-The largest concentration of expenses is in instructional related functions which accounted for 84% of total expenditures.
+The largest concentration of expenses is in instructional related functions which accounted for 83% of total expenditures.
+Other expense categories experienced increases and decreases between fiscal years due to general economic conditions and the financial needs of the school.

 (A CHARTER SCHOOL UNDER CENTRAL FLORIDA VIRTUAL CHARTER SCHOOL BOARD, INC.)